-Many scientific names have made their way into the common name vocabulary: Geranium, Delphinium, Aster, Gentian, Orchid, Penstemon, Saxifrage, etc. There really is nothing so difficult about pronouncing, or remembering, scientific names.
-Kids readily do it.
-Mind-blocks stop the rest of us from doing it, but once we attempt it and master it, we find that it allows us to understand plants better and communicate about them far more readily.
+Many scientific names have made their way into the common name vocabulary: Geranium, Delphinium, Aster, Gentian, Orchid, Penstemon, Rose, Saxifrage, etc. Kids readily pronounce and remember the Latin botanical name.
+Mind-blocks stop the rest of us, but once we attempt it and master it, we find that using scientific names allows us to understand plants better and communicate about them far more readily.

 Master scientific names and you can walk a trail, meet someone who speaks a foreign language, and the two of you can still talk about plants.
 Chinese scientific names for plants are the same as English names.

 Synonyms: Scientific names can change.
 Continued study of a plant may show the plant to have been incorrectly classified, and the plant may be given a new name, reclassified in a different genus, or even put into a different family.

 Although a plant may have had various scientific names attached to it over the years, only one name is currently accepted by the author of the book or web site you are using.
 The previously accepted names are called "synonyms".
 This is a special botanical use of the word "synonym", for in standard usage "synonym" means, "a word having the same or nearly the same meaning as another word".
 Such synonyms can often be used interchangeably.
 But botanical synonyms are not interchangeable.
 Only one name is accepted and synonyms should not be used as a substitute for the currently accepted name.
 Lists of synonyms can be found on-line (on this web site, for instance) and in detailed botanical books.